Cpymadtools

 Although the patterns parameter should accept a regex, MAD-X does not implement actual regexes.
 Please refer to the MAD-X manual, section Regular Expressions for details on what is implemented in MAD-X itself.

-• columns (Sequence[str]) -- the variables to be returned, as columns in the TfsDataFrame.
+• columns (Sequence[str], optional) -- The variables to be returned, as columns in the TfsDataFrame.
 Defaults to None, which will return all available columns.

-• patterns (Sequence[str]) -- the different element patterns (such as MQX or BPM) to be applied to the TWISS command, which will determine the rows in the returned TfsDataFrame.
-Defaults to [""] which will select all elements.
+• patterns (Sequence[str]) -- The different element patterns (such as MQX or BPM) to be applied to the TWISS command, which will determine the rows in the returned TfsDataFrame.
+Defaults to an empty sequence, which will select all elements.

-• **kwargs -- Any keyword argument that can be given to the MAD-X TWISS command, such as chrom, ripken, centre; or starting coordinates with betx, bety etc.
+• **kwargs -- Any keyword argument that can be given to the MAD-X TWISS command, such as chrom, ripken, centre; or starting values for betx, bety etc.

 Examples